Artist Support Grant

 What projects are fundable?

-For this year, the following projects & costs are eligible for funding:
+The following projects & costs are eligible for funding:

 • Services — Rental of equipment or facilities for presentation of a new work, recording studio space, etc.

-Examples of ineligible projects and costs are::
+Examples of ineligible projects & costs are::

 • Scholarships and/or tuition for undergraduate or graduate level education